jzumer/pytwed/README.md

 # Time Warped Edit Distance

 This is a python wrapper for Marteau's implementation of his 2009 paper introducing TWED (slightly modified and provided here).
-TWED is probably the current most accurate distance metric for timeseries data.
+TWED is probably the current most accurate distance metric for time series data.

 ## Install

+### Using pip

 The module can be installed by running the following command in the directory with the In the path of `setup.py`